Benefits & Tax Credits

-When you claim means-tested benefits, some of your student support is taken into account.
-Income for your student loan for living costs is counted by the DWP, whether or not you borrow your full entitlement.
+When you get a means-tested legacy benefits, some of your student support is taken into account.
+Income from your Maintenance Loan is counted by the DWP, whether or not you borrow your full entitlement.

 The table below shows which grants and loans are taken into account as income by the DWP.

 |Fee Loan||Not counted||Not counted|